HS+ and GED® FAQs

 Each has its merits.
 If you are a good test taker and already have much of the skills and knowledge required to pass the GED® tests, the GED® tests may be a quicker option, especially if you have little or no high school credit.
 If you are less comfortable with tests and have some high school credit, the High School+ program may be more suitable for you.

 Not necessarily.
 If you are intending to go to college, you may be able to finish an associate’s degree and automatically receive a high school diploma on top of your GED®.
-We only recommend HS+ for GED® completers if you specifically need a high school diploma - for example, military enlistment or employment requirements.
+We only recommend HS+ for GED® completers if you specifically need a high school diploma - for example, military enlistment or employment requirements - or if you know you want to build your English skills or academic experience before starting college-level classes.